Zohaibullah19/CodeAlfa-Task2-SocialSphere/README.md

 Web & App Developer

-CodeAlfa Internship – Task 2
+CodeAlfa Internship Program

 ---

-## 📜 License
+# 📜 License

 This project was developed for educational and internship purposes under the CodeAlfa Internship Program.